-22. Warranties, Quality Control and Commissioning for Horizontal, Intra and Inter Building Cabling Media
+24. Warranties, Quality Control, and Commissioning for Horizontal, Intra, and Inter Building Cabling Media

-ITS/CNS acts as the UNM project team member charged with the final acceptance for the performance and quality control for the Information Technology items infrastructure and systems addressed and included within this document.
-ITS/CNS will perform quality control observations, inspections, testing, verification and owns the right to engage and assign third party testing, inspection and commissioning agents to inspect, observe, verify, test and document deliverables as a condition of acceptance on behalf of UNM through all phases of a project's design and construction.

-The Contractor shall provide a one year warranty on all parts, product and labor for all project deliverables.
-The Contractor shall apply for and receive a manufacturer's warranty of not less than 20 years for labor and material prior to start of work for the cabling system.

-ITS/CNS shall be copied on the contractor's notification to manufacturers for warranties.
+UNM IT acts as the UNM project team member, and owner's representative charged with the final acceptance of the performance, and quality control for the Information Technology infrastructure, and systems included within this document.
+IT will perform quality control observations, inspections, testing, and verification, and owns the right to engage, and assign third-party testing, inspection, and commissioning agents to inspect, observe, verify, test, and document deliverables as a condition of acceptance on behalf of UNM through all phases of a project's design, and construction.
+Warranty - The Contractor shall provide a one-year warranty on all parts, products, and labor for all project deliverables.
+The Contractor shall apply for, and receive a manufacturer's warranty of not less than 20 years for labor, and material before the start of work for the cabling system.
+IT shall be copied on the contractor's notification to manufacturers for warranties.

-The Contractor shall request for the cabling system manufacturer a warranty inspection at infrastructure rough in and at the completion of termination.
-ITS/CNS representation shall be included in the warranty inspections.
+Inspections - The Contractor shall request from the cabling system manufacturer a warranty inspection at infrastructure rough-in, and the completion of terminations.
+IT representation shall be included in the warranty inspections.

-The manufacturer's warranty certificates shall be assign to UNM ITS/CNS.
+Warranty Assignment - The manufacturer's warranty certificates shall be assigned to UNM IT.

-Note: For further details and specific requirements of design and specification requirements refer to the UNM ITS/CNS Guide Specifications and contact ITS/CNS for all questions or areas not addressed in this Document.
+Note: For further details, and specific requirements of design and specification requirements refer to the UNM IT Guide Specifications, and contact IT for all questions or areas not addressed in this Document.

-23. Special Work Requirements for UNMH
+25. Special Work Requirements for UNMH

-Care must be taken to ensure patient privacy to ensure patient privacy right are protected as per the requirements of HIPPA and other state and federal laws.
+Patient Privacy & HIPPA - Care must be taken to ensure patient privacy rights are protected as per the requirements of HIPPA, and other state, and federal laws.

-The contractor shall ensure that all cabling firestopping is completed and documented.
-The contractor is responsible to report all missing firestop applications prior to the start of work to ITS/CNS.
-In failing to do so the contractor is subject at the discretion of ITS/CNS to restore missing firestop at their expense.
+Firestopping - The contractor shall ensure that all cabling fire stop is completed and documented.
+The contractor is responsible to report all missing firestop applications before the start of work to IT.
+In failing to do so the contractor is subject to the discretion of IT to restore the missing firestop at their expense.

-Ceiling tiles must be replaced at the end of each day in all clinical areas.
+Ceiling Tiles - Shall be replaced at the end of each day in all clinical areas.

-Patient monitoring cables are to be installed on a separate patchpanel near the top of the equipment rack with red outlet jacks at the work area outlet.
+Patient Monitoring Equipment - Patient monitoring cables shall be installed on a separate patch panel near the top of the equipment rack with red outlet jacks at the work area outlet.

-The contractor is required to maintain safe conditions that protect patients and staff when working in operational areas.
-Provide proper barricades, signage, ensure the area is clear of trip hazards and ensure staff and patient safety at all times.
-Protect operational areas against dust, water and other pollutants in patient and clinical areas.
+Safety - The contractor is required to maintain safe conditions that protect patients, and staff when working in operational areas.
+Provide HEPA cart, proper barricades, and signage, ensure the area is clear of trip hazards, and ensure staff, and patient safety at all times.

+Protect operational areas against dust, water, and other pollutants in inpatient, and clinical areas.